sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 `merge`: This method has been proposed by Spakov et al. (2019).
 Similar to `chain`, fixations are first grouped into sequences which are then recursively merged with each other.
-The merging decision in each step is regression-based and controlled by different hyperparameters.
+The merging decision in each step is regression-based and controlled by different parameters.

 `regress`: This method has been proposed by Cohen (2013) and is used in the `FixAlign` package.
 Here, regression lines are fit to all lines of